hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > And others have to Calais only been.
 >
-> Others a letter from their names retrench,
+> Others a letter from their names retrench[^17],
 >
 > Or add, or else transpose to make it French;

->
+[^17]: An eminent dancing-master, a subscriber to this work, complained to the author, that one of these quack teachers, whose name he mentioned, had obtained from him some of his schools; this was accomplished by retrenching two letters of his name, which rendered it the same as that of an established teacher in the neighbourhood, and engaging to teach the school at a reduced price.

 > They shrug their shoulders, and cry "Sacre Dieu",
 >
 > But know no more of French than our Sue;